-For a Greek holiday with family, Corfu is one of the best islands to visit.
+Corfu is one of the best Greek islands for families.
 From kid-friendly beaches like Glyfada and Pelekas and a range of hotels that are made for a family vacation, you can have a relaxing, worry-free holiday with your kids.
 Book your stay at the Sidari Waterpark Hotel which has a waterpark, a kids’ playground, gardens, and entertainment programs that will keep your kids busy while you are enjoying your moment under the sun.
 Other family-friendly hotels can be found in Saint Gordios, which is not far from the airport.

 Be the coolest parents ever by taking your kids to Aqualand Water Park.